Support groups are good places to get practical and emotional advice from other parents with disabled children.

 Local authorities must publish information about the support that’s available in their area.
-This is called a ‘local offer’.
+This is called a Local Offer.
 The quality of information varies, but there should be support groups and contact information.

-- search GOV.UK for local support groups
+Search for local groups on:

 Explore online communities and forums: